 **When you cross the street L252, pay close attention to where the trail starts on the other side of the street.
 We missed it, and went to the intersection between L252 and the steet 42.
 We walked along 42 and hiked up a vineyard to rejoin the trail (not recommended).

 We were very happy to arrive in Bad Honnef.
 Bad Honnef is another town situated on the Rhine that charms visitors with its elegant and varied architecture.
 Because we were determined to drink wine, we walked a little further to Rhöndorf, a district within Bad Honnef that boasts several Weingüter (wine taverns).
+We ended our day at Weinwirtschaft Zum Böllchen (Tripadvisor), where we enjoyed wine in their garden along with a platter of meats, cheeses and sliced vegetables.

 Continue Reading about Germany: